Faculty Grants

 Application Procedures

-To apply for funds of up to $10,000 per project per year, please write a brief description (circa 2-3 pages, single-spaced) that addresses the following four points and headings:
+To apply for funds of up to $10,000 per project, please write a brief description (circa 2-3 pages, single-spaced) that addresses the following four points and headings:

 1. Project description: Describe in detail the activity and its constituents (faculty, students, community partners), with an explanation of how each constituency will participate in the project and what each will get out of the experience.